MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## Quarantine schema

-The quarantine events listed in [Search the audit log in the Office 365 Security & Compliance Center](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance#quarantine-activities) will use this schema.
+The quarantine events listed in [Search the audit log in the Microsoft 365 Security & Compliance Center](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance#quarantine-activities) will use this schema.
 For more information about quarantine, see [Quarantine email messages in Office 365](/microsoft-365/security/office-365-security/quarantine-email-messages).

 |**Parameters**|**Type**|**Mandatory?**|**Description**|
 |:-----|:-----|:-----|:-----|